Bold Economic Advocacy (BE A) Change Project

 to stengthen economic advocacy work at DV agencies and community-based orgs across North Carolina.

 What started as a program focused on addressing financial abuse through financial literacy, has grown into a program focused on holistic approaches for improving the economic reality for DV victims and survivors.
-We are invested in helping DV agencies design and implement economic advocacy projects that support ecological and healing justice and that strengthen short- and long- term economic stability for their clients and their communities.
+Our intention is to support DV agencies and community organizations with designing and implementing economic advocacy projects that strengthen short- and long- term economic stability for DV survivors and their communities.

 BEA Change Project Parts: